Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Wigner transformation

 where $\langle \cdot \rangle_{\hat\rho}$ denotes average over a density matrix, $\hat \rho$.
 Although we assume here a one-dimensional system, this definition straightforwardly extends to an $N$-dimensional system.
 We note that the definition of the MSD used in this work [Eq.~\eqref{eq:MSD_main}] differs from that employed in Refs.~\cite{antonov2025engineering,antonov2025modeling}, where the MSD is defined without involving two-time correlation functions.

 The MSD contains a symmetrized two-time correlation function, which can be calculated from the Wigner master equation or the quasi-classical Langevin equation using the following equality

-Here, taking $\hat A=\hat x,\hat p$ in Eq.~\eqref{eq:WT}, the corresponding Wigner functional is $x_W(t)$ and $p_W(t)$.
-Under the sufficient condition that $\hat x(t)$ can be expressed as a linear function of $\hat x(0)$ and $\hat p(0)$, the right hand-side of Eq.~\eqref{eq:equaility} reduces to a simpler form, and the two-time correlation functions calculated in terms of the Wigner function are equal to the operator expectation of the symmetrized two-time correlation function.
+When $\hat x(t)$ is a linear function of $\hat x(0)$ and $\hat p(0)$, then the right hand-side of Eq.~\eqref{eq:equaility} reduces to a simpler form, and the two-time correlation functions calculated in terms of the Wigner function are equal to the operator expectation of the symmetrized two-time correlation function.

+Here, taking $\hat A=\hat x,\hat p$ in Eq.~\eqref{eq:AW}, the corresponding Wigner functional is $x_W(t)$ and $p_W(t)$.
 In Appendix~\ref{append:onetimeequiv}, we present a general proof of the equivalence, from which Eq.~\eqref{eq:equiv} follows as a special case.
 Equation~\eqref{eq:equiv} provides a convenient form for calculations, and, in the remainder of this paper, we focus on systems for which this equality holds.